Grading and Time Management

 Grade while you are in a good mood.

 Grade with company!
 In addition to being more fun, the other GSIs are a resource for grading questions.
 Also, if you are grading a large lecture course, it can streamline the grading consistency checks.
 To ensure consistency, exchange a few papers in each score range with the other GSIs, and grade them independently.
 Compare the scores and take corrective action if necessary.

 Time yourself.
-Try to limit how long you spend grading each assignment (e.g., I want to grade on average 20 problems per hour).
+Try to limit how long you spend grading each assignment (e.g., I want to grade on average 20 problems per hour or, I want to spend at most 15 minutes per essay).
 If you find yourself puzzling over a particular paper, set the paper aside to grade last, when your sense of all of the students’ work has been fully developed.